 Going about your day as usual, minus the commute to school, is a great way to increase motivation and creativity, and can also help you feel more accomplished after your online school day is over.
 While your schooling will primarily be completed at home, don’t forget to be interactive with your classmates or friends.
 If you know some friends that are in your area, plan virtual study dates or quick breaks with them throughout your day!
 Be sure to include this in your normal routine so you don’t mess up your daily balance of work.

 3. Eat healthy foods/snacks

 Being able to eat lunch and snacks at home is a great perk of being an online student.
 Just make sure that you’re sticking to the healthiest options, snacking around on too much junk food can increase laziness and sometimes lead to an upset stomach.
+One of the best tips for college students is to eat at home.
 Eating at home is also a good way to save money, so try to stay away from the tempting lure of food delivery apps.